Ratatouille Baked Chicken takes a classic French dish and turns it into a family-friendly comfort food dish loaded with veggies.

 Ratatouille Baked Chicken

 This one pot baked chicken and vegetable dish is a great way to utilize eggplants now that they are in your garden or at farmers’ markets.
 Ratatouille is typically a vegetarian dish, but I love how it’s combined with chicken here.
-If you want to go strictly meatless, you make want to try my Baked Ratatouille with Havarti or these Grilled Veggie Stacks with Mozzarella.
+If you want to go strictly meatless, try my Baked Ratatouille, Ratatouille with Farro, or these Grilled Veggie Stacks with Mozzarella.
 You can also see more chicken recipes here.

 This recipe is slightly adapted from Fix It with Food: More Than 125 Recipes to Address Autoimmune Issues and Inflammation: A Cookbook (affil link) by Michael Symon.
 In this cookbook, Superchef Michael Symon gives you tasty recipes with a 10-day “reset”.
 The book has 4 major sections with a “Fix” for each of the trigger areas: Dairy Free, Sugar Free, Flour Free, Meat Free.